-A data-driven culture is a must-have for organizations.
-In this article, we’ll discuss the relevance of recruiting metrics.
-If you would keep track of every recruiting metric you can find on the web, you’d have no time left to do the actual recruiting!
-In a little more, we’ll list the 17 most important ones for you.
+Recruiting metrics are an essential part of data-driven hiring and recruitment.
+However, if you would keep track of every recruiting metric you could find on the web, you’d have no time left to do actual recruiting!
+In this article, we’ll list the 19 most important ones for you.

 What are recruiting metrics?